Revolife/gUtmWp/README.md

 ## Usage
 in email template, type the following: [gUTM]
-and in email letter you get:
+and in the email you will receive information about the latest UTM-tail:
-| utm_source : development
+| utm_source :
-| utm_medium : shared
+| utm_medium :
 | utm_term :
 | utm_content :
-| utm_campaign : test
+| utm_campaign :
-| date : 30.06.2015 15:07:27
+| date :